Val Xalino

-Val Xalino (born August 19, 1953) is a Capeverdean singer and producer who currently resides in Gothenburg, Sweden.
+Val Xalino (born August 19, 1953) is a Cape Verdean singer and producer who currently resides in Gothenburg, Sweden.
 He is the father of the Cape Verdean singer and producer Robert Xalino.

 Biography

 Val Xalino was born in Mindelo on the island of São Vicente to his mother Maria who was a cook and his father Armando de Jon who was a great musician from the island during the 1950s and the 1960s.
 He made guitars along with his brothers Eduardo de Jon and Eddy Moreno.
 Together with his son Roberto, he later immigrated to Sweden and lived in the city of Gothenburg in the western part in 1977, Val immigrated later.

 His first album was Dilema d’imigração on the dilemma on immigration of the immigrants which was common in Cape Verde at the time.
 In 1987, he released Dança Dança T' Manchê, one of the singles, Praia de Baía became a hit in Sweden and was heard on Swedish radio stations.
 Xalino later released Emoções in 1993.
 He released Grandeza released in 2004. where his son played his guitar at a young age.
 He later released Rainha de Beleza in 2006 which features three of his tracks that were recorded in his earlier albums.
 A compilation album was released Xalino released in 2008 titled Cape Verde (Mornas and Coladeiras) which also features songs by Tututa & Taninho, Léna Timas and Ingrid Monteiro.
 Criod de São Cente which had tracks song on the São Vicente variant of the Capeverdean Creole.
 Two more albums were released in two years, Trazem quel morabeza in 2012 and Ben balançôd in 2013.
 His four recent releases had 11 tracks each and all were also composed by his son Roberto.

 Together with his brother, he visited Cape Verde in 2008 and appeared in a live concert.